Billy Bragg: 2010s–present

-In May, Faber and Faber published The Three Dimensions of Freedom, a short polemic by Bragg intended, according to the publisher's blurb, to "protect ourselves from encroaching tyranny."
-The author urges readers to "look beyond [the] one-dimensional notion of what it means to be free" and "by reconnecting liberty to equality and accountability, restore ... the three dimensions of freedom."
+In May 2019, Faber and Faber published The Three Dimensions of Freedom, a short polemic by Bragg intended, according to the publisher's blurb, to "protect ourselves from encroaching tyranny".
+The author urges readers to "look beyond [the] one-dimensional notion of what it means to be free" and "by reconnecting liberty to equality and accountability, restore... the three dimensions of freedom".

+While unable to tour over the pandemic years, Bragg began working on new material.
+This resulted in his thirteenth studio album, The Million Things That Never Happened, which was released in October 2021.
+Four singles were released from the album: "I Will Be Your Shield", "Ten Mysterious Photos That Can't Be Explained", "Pass It On" and "Mid-Century Modern".

+In February 2023, Bragg announced a compilation series entitled The Roaring Forty (1983–2023) to commemorate 40 years of performing music.
+These included a single LP compilation of 13 tracks, a triple-LP/double-CD of 40 tracks and a 14-disc CD box set of some 300 songs.
+He later announced the Roaring Forty tour, which took place across the UK, Ireland and mainland Europe from September to December 2023.

+In August 2023, Bragg shared a new single entitled "Rich Men Earning North of a Million".
+The solo track was quickly written and recorded as an answer song to American country musician Oliver Anthony's song "Rich Men North of Richmond".

+Bragg appears on a cover of the Ewan MacColl song "School Days Are Over" on the 2025 Dropkick Murphys album For the People.
+According to singer Ken Casey, the song is a favorite of Bragg's and said of Bragg that "Billy’s become a great friend.
+It’s inspiring how he’s carried on the protest singer legacy.
+He really walks the walk."

 Politics and activism

-For all of Bragg's 30-year-plus recording career he has been involved with grassroots, broadly leftist, political movements, and this is often reflected in his lyrics.
-He has also recorded and performed cover versions of famous socialist anthems such as "The Internationale" and "The Red Flag".
+For all of Bragg's 30-year-plus recording career, he has been involved with grassroots, broadly leftist, political movements, and this is often reflected in his lyrics.
+He has also recorded and performed cover versions of socialist anthems such as "The Internationale" and "The Red Flag".
 Bragg said in an interview: "I don't mind being labelled a political songwriter.
-The thing that troubles me is being dismissed as a political songwriter."
+The thing that troubles me is being dismissed as a political songwriter".
 Bragg has cited the Clash as a strong influence on his politically themed material and activism:It wasn't so much their lyrics as what they stood for and the actions they took.
 That became really important to me.
 Phil Collins might write a song about the homeless, but if he doesn't have the action to go with it he's just exploiting that for a subject.
 I got that from the Clash, and I try to remain true to that tradition as best I can.